ivpn/ivpn.net/src/content/pages/apps-linux-legacy.md

 If you prefer not to use the IVPN app please follow the relevant setup guide below.

-If you are using OpenVPN download the latest [OpenVPN configuration files](/releases/config/ivpn-openvpn-config.zip).

 - [OpenVPN using NetworkManager Setup Guide](/setup/linux-netman/)
 - [OpenVPN using terminal Setup Guide](/setup/linux-terminal/)
 - [Linux IPSec with IKEv2 Setup Guide](/setup/linux-ipsec-with-ikev2/)